sampscl/rubyfc/README.md

 * `--fleet lib/examples/sit_n_scan.rb` adds a fleet to the game; remember that we are making this program fight itself and so you see the same fleet added twice
 * `--log_file game.log` RubyFC works on a pure message-passing system.
-Every action the game engine takes is represented by a message (encoded as base 64 encoded JSON) stored one message per line.
+Every action the game engine takes is represented by a message (stored as base 64 encoded JSON) stored one message per line.
 * `--mission Paidgeeks::RubyFC::Missions::Deathmatch` We will be running the Deathmatch mission; last fleet standing wins